 Setting up Virtual Hosts

-At this point, Apache and PHP-FPM is working with our Mac localhost.
-The last item that we want to configure is our virtual hosts environment.
-We want to be able to create local test domains on our Mac.
-For example, I have created a local test domain called altoplace.tst.
+At this point, Apache and PHP-FPM are working with our Mac localhost.
+The last item that I want to configure is a virtual hosts environment.
+I want to be able to create local test domains on my Mac.
+For example, I have created a local test domain called altoplace.tst:

-For each virtual host, we need a DNS entry, so that we’re able to enter that name into our Safari (or your favorite) browser on your Mac.
-We could add an entry for each virtual host to our /etc/hosts file, but instead of doing that, we will install a lightweight DNS server on our Mac that will resolve any domain name ending in tst (or test, or whatever local TLD you choose).
+For each virtual host, I need a DNS entry, so that I am able to enter that name into Safari (or your favorite) browser on your Mac.
+I could add an entry for each virtual host to my /etc/hosts file, but instead of doing that, I will install a lightweight DNS server on my Mac that will resolve any domain name ending in tst (or test, or whatever local TLD you choose).
 Of course, don’t pick a real TLD.
 Also, I understand that the current version of Google Chrome forces all .dev domains to use SSL, so .dev might not be a good choice.
-We are going to install and use dnsmasq, using Homebrew.
+I am going to install and use dnsmasq, using Homebrew.
 Also, I will show you my shell script, dnsctl, that I use to start and stop dnsmasq.
 Dnsmasq requires root privileges, and as I noted before, the brew services command does not play well with the sudo command.

 Using a lightweight DHCP and caching DNS server, dnsmasq